Stop Getting Ignored

 I want to help you become the creator people can’t ignore.

-I learned this the hard way.
 I spent two years on Twitter doing everything “right.”
 I engaged for hours every day, I was supportive, and I retweeted big accounts.
 But I didn’t gain followers, and the creators I wanted to connect with didn’t even know I existed.

 Luckily, some friends showed me what I was actually getting wrong.
 So I stopped focusing on effort and started focusing on HOW I was showing up.
 And that’s when everything changed.